 The extract concentration can be elevated to levels close to 60% of soluble solids to facilitate drying.
-This process can be conducted in two ways, basically: using heating (hot) or freezing (cold) methods.
+This process can be conducted in two ways: using heating or freezing methods.

 Concentration by evaporation (heating)

 During hot concentration, approximately half of the remaining water is eliminated from the extract, increasing its concentration.